peaclab/Prodigy/README.md

 #### Chameleon Cloud (15 human-minutes)

-If you haven’t use Chameleon Cloud before, please follow this [guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html#step-1-log-in-to-chameleon) to get started.
+If you haven’t used Chameleon Cloud before, please follow this [guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html#step-1-log-in-to-chameleon) to get started.

 To get access to Chameleon resources, you will need to be associated with a project that is assigned a resource allocation.
-Rest of the guide assumes you are part of a project and have allocation.
+The rest of the guide assumes you are part of a project and have allocation.

 Unlike traditional cloud computing platforms, you cannot immediately launch an instance whenever you want to.
-Chameleon uses a reservation system, where users must reserve machines beforehand.
+Chameleon uses a reservation system where users must reserve machines beforehand.

 **Reserving a node**